 As a plaintiff, if you win or settle your case, your damages include compensation for:

-If your cancer diagnosis or other Zantac®/ranitidine-related health problems have forced you to take time off from your job, or have otherwise affected your ability to earn a living, that kind of economic harm will also factor into your damages.
-Specifically, you are entitled to compensation for any income you've already lost—and for income you would have earned in the future but now won't—due to your health issues.
+If your cancer diagnosis or other Zantac/ranitidine-related health problems have forced you to take time off from your job, or have otherwise affected your ability to earn a living, that kind of economic harm will also factor into your damages.
+Specifically, you are entitled to compensation for any income you've already lost—and for income you would have earned in the future but now won't—because of your health issues.
 In "legalese," an award based on future income is characterized as compensation for the injured person's "loss of earning capacity" or "diminished earning capacity."

 While economic losses like medical bills and lost income are fairly easy to calculate, "pain and suffering" isn't so easy to quantify.
-But this category of damages plays a big part in determining how much you can expect to receive in an injury case, and can be a crucial component of a Zantac®/ranitidine lawsuit.
-Pain and suffering is often broken down into two types:
+But this category of damages plays a big part in determining how much you can expect to receive in an injury case, and can be a crucial component of a Zantac/ranitidine lawsuit.
+Pain and suffering in a Zantac case might include:

-When you file a lawsuit over harm caused by Zantac® or some other ranitidine product, you're asking the defendant to compensate you for your damages, but you're also taking on the legal obligation to keep those damages to a reasonable minimum.
+When you file a lawsuit over harm caused by Zantac or some other ranitidine product, you're asking the defendant to compensate you for your damages, but you're also taking on the legal obligation to keep those damages to a reasonable minimum.
 The law in most states expects injury claimants to minimize or "mitigate" the financial impact of the harm caused by the defendant's alleged wrongdoing.
 For example, if a pharmaceutical company like GlaxoSmithKline (or another defendant) can successfully argue that you failed to get necessary medical treatment when you first began experiencing health problems, and that the delay caused your condition to further deteriorate, your damages award might be significantly reduced.
-This is one of many reasons why it's important to have an experienced lawyer on your side.